gakalmar/Notes/_Summary.md

     document.querySelectorAll(".container p")                   //select elements within others - For example, to select all <p> elements within a <div> with the class "container"

-    item.addEventListener("event", function)                    //register an event handler(listener) to an item, by telling which event it should be triggered with ("event" -> eg. "click", "mouseover" or "focus") item.removeEventListner("event", function)                  //removes "function" from the registered listeners of an item item.addEventListener("event", functionX)                   //when you create functionX, you can add a parameter (eg (e) or (event) or similar, so you can refer to the item itself with e.target -> eg. e.target.style.backgroundColor = "black";)
+    element.addEventListener("event", function)                 //register an event handler(listener) to an item, by telling which event it should be triggered with ("event" -> eg. "click", "mouseover" or "focus") element.removeEventListner("event", function)               //removes "function" from the registered listeners of an item element.addEventListener("event", functionX)                //when you create functionX, you can add a parameter (eg (e) or (event) or similar, so you can refer to the item itself with e.target -> eg. e.target.style.backgroundColor = "black";)
                                                                 //when you refer to a general object: document.body.style.backgroundColor = "black";
                                                                 //"event" - "click", "change", "input", "load"

-    item.remove()                                               //removes that element
+    element.remove()                                            //removes that element

-    item.insertAdjacentHTML("where", "what")                    //add HTML to a certain element ("where" -> "afterEnd", "beforeEnd", "afterBegin", "beforeBegin") item.innerHTML = "<p>text</p>";                             //Gets or sets the HTML content of an element item.textContent = "New text content";                      //replaces/adds new text content to an element (returns `null` for "document" or "doctype")
+    element.insertAdjacentHTML("where", "what")                 //add HTML to a certain element ("where" -> "afterEnd", "beforeEnd", "afterBegin", "beforeBegin") element.innerHTML = "<p>text</p>";                          //Gets or sets the HTML content of an element element.textContent = "New text content";                   //replaces/adds new text content to an element (returns `null` for "document" or "doctype")
                                                                 //!!! removes all children first, and then fills it up with just text content!

-    item.getAttribute("class")                                  //get the value of an attribute of an element (store it as a constant) item.setAttribute("class", "myClass")                       //"class" attribute's new value will be "myClass" item.removeAttribute("class")                               //removes the attribute from an element
+    element.getAttribute("class")                               //get the value of an attribute of an element (store it as a constant) element.setAttribute("class", "myClass")                    //"class" attribute's new value will be "myClass" element.removeAttribute("class")                            //removes the attribute from an element

     element.classList.add("active");                            //Allows you to add, remove, or toggle CSS classes on an element element.classList.remove("inactive");